Parent Frequently Asked Questions (FAQs)

 Yes.
-A Primary Guardian step-by-step set-up guide is available with instructions how to create and complete your guardian account.
+Set-up instructions are available on how to create and complete your guardian account.

 I received an email about creating a KidCheck account, what is this email referring to?

-If you create a guardian account at your childcare organization’s check-in station; while you are set and able to check-in in the future, you don’t have a full KidCheck login account.
+If you create a basic guardian account at the organization’s check-in station; while you are set and able to check-in in the future, you don’t have a full KidCheck login account.
 A full login account allows you to manage and update your account because it includes a user id and password that you designate.
-Plus when you complete your account you are able to input all the associated information with yourself, your children and the guardians, from the comfort of home.
+Plus, when you complete your account, you are able to input all the associated information about yourself, your children and the guardians, from the comfort of home.
 The email is a reminder to you that you started an account and provides the link for you to complete it with a login in and password.
 See the question and answer “What is a KidCheck account?” for more details on guardian and login accounts.